-The remedies for trademark infringement vary depending on the circumstances but can potentially include an injunction, an award of plaintiff's losses, an award of defendant's profits, attorneys' fees, and the impoundment and destruction of infringing articles.
+The remedies for trademark infringement can potentially include an injunction, an award of plaintiff's losses, an award of defendant's profits, attorneys' fees, and the impoundment and destruction of infringing articles.
 Criminal actions can be brought against trademark counterfeiters.